lanl/singularity-eos/doc/sphinx/src/models.rst

 |:math:`\Gamma`| unitless         | --                                    | --                    |
 +--------------+------------------+---------------------------------------+-----------------------+

-Note: some temperatures are measured in eV for which the conversion is 8.617333262e-05 eV/K.
+Note: sometimes temperatures are measured in eV for which the conversion is 8.617333262e-05 eV/K.

 Sesame units are equivalent to the mm-mg-µs unit system.